dram1964/cloudarchitect/docs/ml/llm/readme.md

 GPT : Generative Pre-Trained Transformer
 Distillation: using one LLM to create data for training another smaller LLM
-Inference: sending inputs to a model and getting outputs
+Inference: sending inputs to a model and getting outputs Agentic AI: works like a digital assistant to perform tasks.